hbctraining/main/registrations/AllFunders_Understanding_chromatin_biology_usingHTS.md

-# Understanding chromatinbiology using high-throughput sequencing workshop (2023)
+# Understanding chromatin biology using high-throughput sequencing workshop (2023)

 *Note: In 2023, some workshops will be taught in person and others will be online via Zoom.*